filecoin-project/lotus-docs/content/en/docs/developers/troubleshooting.md

 ---
-title: "Troubleshooting API code"
+title: "API troubleshooting"
 description: "This page offers some troubleshooting advice for Lotus API users by listing some of the most common errors that they can come accross."
 lead: "This page offers some troubleshooting advice for Lotus API users by listing some of the most common errors that they can come accross."
 draft: false
 menu:
     docs:
         parent: "developers"
-weight: 10
+weight: 305
 toc: true
 ---